Man convicted of killing 10-year-old writes letter to boy’s family as parole hearing nears - NewsBreak

 Deel was 16 years old when he passed the O’Donnells’ home in Madison Township and invited Danny to the nearby Bennett Road Beach on Oct.
 23, 1984.
 A short time later, the fifth grader was found face down in Lake Erie.

 “I beat, strangled and drug his innocent, lifeless body into the lake and abandoned him there.
-Then lied and denied everything,” Deel wrote in an August 2021 letter to the O’Donnells.
+Then lied and denied everything,” Deel wrote in a August 2021 letter to the O’Donnells.

 “When I talk about all the people that I have made victims of when I brutally killed your son Danny, in a fight that I should not have even started, I must also think about friendships that I ruined.
 You were friends with my parents.
 I took this away from you, too.
 My little brother Brian was Danny’s best friend.
 I took this friendship away from them, too.”

-Note: Editor’s note: A previous version of this story said that Jeffrey Deel wrote the poem called “The Dash,” however, he did not author the poem.